embarrassedmilk/working-title/README.md

 # working-title

-Attempt to learn event sourcing and F# by practice
+Attempt to learn event sourcing and F# by practice, using Redis, EventStore and RabbitMQ